KenDickey/BeeYourself/README.md

 - Control flow
   - Interrupts; exceptions
 - GC
-  - Storage allocation
+  - Storage allocation; tagging
   - Pinned objects
   - When is it stable?

 ## Find Still/Save Points

-- Don't change the code for a method while the method is being executed [ e.g. during message-send ]
+- Don't change the code for a method while the method is being executed [ e.g. during message-send; library loading ]
 - Don't add/remove elements of a collection as it is being traversed
 - Don't move (gc) objects while they are being referenced
 - Note live-update rubrics; atomics; lock-free/wait-free